walterbender/Syllabi/biomimicry.md

 In Week 1, students will be presented an overview of biodesign and they will engage in a class discussion of how to derive design input from nature.
-They will be presented with the design challenge for the course is to develop a bionics solution for a hand tool.
+They will be presented with the design challenge for the course, which is to develop a bionics solution for a hand tool.
 Students will work in groups to explore the breadth of the assigned topic, creating a product, idea, or concept.
 During these initial sessions, students will aim to identify and select examples of nature, brainstorm ideas,